 So why are so many teachers excited about All About Reading and All About Spelling?
 Let’s take a look.

-Educators appreciate that the curriculum provides regular and at-risk students with the tools they need to break down literacy and spelling barriers.
+Educators appreciate that the curriculum provides all students, including at-risk students, with the tools they need to break down literacy and spelling barriers.
 To do this, All About Reading and All About Spelling use very specific teaching methods.

 This highly-structured multisensory approach uses multiple pathways to the brain to make reading and spelling accessible.
 Feel free to download our free e-book called The Power of the Orton-Gillingham Approach to learn about the hallmarks of the OG approach and how these proven methods are incorporated in All About Reading and All About Spelling.

 All About Reading and All About Spelling thoroughly address the five essential components of reading identified by the National Reading Panel: Phonological/phonemic awareness, Phonics, Fluency, Vocabulary, and Comprehension.